-To secretly conceal the hidden message, numerous steganography techniques 36 were developed (Kadhim, Premaratne, Vial, & Halloran, 2019; Wang, Cheng, Wu, & 37 38 Chen, 2019; Subramanian, Elharrouss, Al-Maadeed, & Bouridane, 2021).
-Steganography 39 has various applications, including secure data storage, confidential communication, and protecting against identity theft in e-commerce (Thangadurai & Devi, 2014).
-40 41 Additionally, it frequently uses optimal strategies to boost efficiency by lowering both time and space complexity (Prabu & Latha, 2020).
-In contrast to text steganography, 42 image steganography involves hiding an entire image inside of another image, making it 43 44 more difficult.
-The main objectives of effective image steganography are minimal errors 45 of reconstructed hidden messages, little visual change in the cover image, high invisibility, and high payload capacity.
-Payload capacity is the ratio of the number of 46

-47 secrete bits embedded to the total pixels in the cover image.
+To conceal the hidden message, numerous steganography techniques have been developed (Kadhim, Premaratne, Vial, & Halloran, 2019; Subramanian, Elharrouss, Al-Maadeed, & Bouridane, 2021; Wang, Cheng, Wu, & Chen, 2019).
+Steganography has various applications, including secure data storage, confidential communication, and protecting against identity theft in e-commerce (Thangadurai & Devi, 2014).
+Additionally, it frequently uses optimal strategies to boost efficiency by lowering both time and space complexity (Prabu & Latha, 2020).
+In contrast to text steganography, image steganography involves hiding an entire image inside of another image, making the task more difficult.
+The main objectives of effective image steganography are minimal errors of reconstructed hidden messages, little visual change in the cover image, high invisibility, and high payload capacity.
+Payload capacity is the ratio of the number of secrete bits embedded to the total pixels in the cover image.
 Consequently, the more secret bits that are concealed, the higher the payload capacity.
-48